This event gathered youth voices to discuss self-determination, minority rights and democracy.

-Transatlantic exchange enriches this conversation: bringing in perspectives from across the Atlantic where questions of minority rights, indigenous sovereignty, and federal autonomy offer both parallels and productive contrasts to European experiences.
+Transatlantic exchange brings in perspectives from Quebec where questions of minority rights, indigenous sovereignty, and federal autonomy offer both parallels and contrasts to European experiences.

 This first panel grounds the dialogue in lived political experience.
 Speakers from Quebec, Scotland, Wales, and Cornwall will reflect on what it means to pursue self-determination within a larger democratic state: through elections, referendums, and everyday political engagement.
 Beyond formal mechanisms, they will speak to the cultural and generational dimensions of their movements: what motivates young people to organise, and how minority and stateless-nation identities shape political participation in practice.